Ambassador Bridge: Design

 The bridge over the Detroit River had the longest suspended central span in the world when it was completed in 1929—1,850 ft.
 This record held until the George Washington Bridge between New York and New Jersey opened in 1931.
 The bridge's total length is 7,500 ft.
 Construction began in 1927 and was completed in 1929.
 The general contractor and steel erector was the McClintic-Marshall Company of Pittsburgh, Pennsylvania.

 The bridge is made up of 21,000 short tons (19,000 tonnes) of steel, and the roadway rises as high as 152 feet (46 m) above the Detroit River.
 Only the main span over the river is supported by suspension cables; the approaches to the main pillars are held up by steel in a cantilever truss structure.

-The bridge's only sidewalk is on the structure's southwest side.
+The bridge originally featured a sidewalk on the structure's southwest side.
 After the September 11 attacks, pedestrians and bicycles were prohibited from traveling across the bridge due to increased security measures.
 For years prior to September 11, 2001, the sidewalk was closed due to ongoing maintenance projects and repainting.
+The disused sidewalk was removed in 2013 as part of a deck replacement and lane widening project.

 Originally painted gloss black, the bridge underwent a five-year refurbishment between 1995 and 2000, which included stripping and repainting the bridge teal.
+Each bridge tower is topped with a large red neon sign with the bridge's name, facing the land nearest to each tower.

 Granite blocks, originally used on the U.S. side, were given to the Windsor Parks and Recreation Department, and now grace many of the pathways in Windsor parks.